xiangsheng1325/GraphGenerator/GraphGenerator/models/bigg_ops/tree_clib/reame.md

 ## choosing specific Makefile
 According the query result, choosing specific Makefile_xx as your Makefile.

-For example, if BiGG needs to be installed on GeForce RTX 2080 Ti, the `Makefile_75` needs to be renamed as `Makefile`.
+For example, if BiGG needs to be installed on GeForce RTX 2080 Ti, the `Makefile_75` will be renamed as `Makefile`.